-The Consolidated Entity is advised by investment manager of the CBG Fund, CBG Asset Management Limited.
-The CBG Fund comprises underlying investments in a diversified portfolio both in terms of number of securities held and exposure to a wide range of industry sectors.
+Investments in unlisted managed funds provide exposure to underlying investments in a diversified portfolio both in terms of number of securities held and exposure to a wide range of industry sectors.

 The Consolidated Entity has performed a sensitivity analysis on its exposure to equity securities price risk for listed and unlisted financial assets at fair value through profit or loss.
 The analysis demonstrates the effect on the current year results and equity which could result from a change in these risks.
 The ASX/S&P 200 Accumulation Index was utilised as the benchmark for the investment portfolio.